 2. Esther Mae Williams, born 13 Feb 1951, Gardenville, Virginia, married Donald E. Head on 21 Nov 1970, Dundalk, MD.
 Donald was born 15 Oct 1947.
 They have two children: Lyra Lynn Head, born 30 Jan 1975, Baltimore, MD, and Shawnna Marie Head, born 3 Nov 1980, Baltimore, MD.

 3. Helen Elaine Williams, born 22 Feb 1952, Leonardstown, MD,

-and Annie Virginia Jones Williams Ray, who we always called Jeannie, had
+Carter Lee Ray and Annie Virginia Jones Williams Ray, who we always called Jeannie, had the following children:

 2. David Heath Ray, born 23 Jul 1967, Baltimore, MD.

 H. John Everette Ray, born 13 Jul 1941, married to Brenda Williams.
 Brenda’s parents were Jack William, born 3 Apr 1916, and Dora Elizabeth Biddix, born 26 Jun 1919, died 22 Feb 1992, their children are:

 1. Dewayne Ray, born 4 Mar 1964.
 He has not been married but has two children.

 The first was by Becky Collins, named Diana Brook Ray, born 17 Sep 1986, and the second was by Geneva Rhom, named Jeremiah Dillon Ray, born 22 Feb 1993.